-We have been helping investors make socially responsible investments for almost 20 years (at FWP and in senior roles at prior firms) and we are strong supporters of Environmental, Social, and Governance principles (ESG).
+We have been helping investors make socially responsible investments for almost 20 years (at FWP and in senior roles at prior firms) and we support clients who want to express their Environmental, Social, and Governance principles (ESG) in portfolios.

 The passion for this type of investing has always been high and record amounts of assets are now flowing into ESG investment funds.

 To try to provide investors with more insights in this area of investing, we reached out to Meir Statman, the Glenn Klimek Professor of Finance at Santa Clara University.

 For those who don’t know Professor Statman, he is an early pioneer in ESG investment research.
 His papers have been published by many leading investment journals such as the Journal of Finance, the Journal of Financial Economics and the Journal of Portfolio Management.
 In addition, the research has been supported by the National Science Foundation, the CFA Institute Research Foundation, and the Investment Management Consultants Association (IMCA).